"The Rules of the Cookie Exchange"

 Cookies", aptly named.
 While I enjoy eating a meringue every now and then,

-I don't care for meringues at a cookie exchange, because they're too simple.
+I don't care for meringues at a cookie exchange, because they're too simple,

-Heat oven, beat egg whites, add sugar, plop on baking sheet, turn oven off
+add sugar, plop on baking sheet, turn oven off and leave overnight.

 The party is about "the people"